Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Related Work and Contribution

-\underline{\textit{Other uses}}: In \cite{wang20}, the authors use persistent homology for a generative adversarial network to synthesize more realistic images in its generator.
+\textit{Other uses}: In \cite{wang20}, the authors use persistent homology for a generative adversarial network to synthesize more realistic images in its generator.
 They map synthetic and real images into a topological feature space and define their topological dissimilarity as an additional loss term.
-However, different from our proposal, the filtration function is defined on the distance transform, the distance from each background pixel to the closest foreground object, which would not reflect the shape of an object or the geometry between multiple objects.
 In~\cite{mosinska18}, the authors define a topological loss term for a segmentation network, but not using persistent homology.
 Instead, they measure the difference between the pretrained VGG19 responses of the predicted and ground truth maps and use it as an additional loss term to correct the topology of linear structures in the ground truth.
+In~\cite{clDice}, the authors aim to address disconnectivity, and consequently broken topology, in the segmentation of thin foreground structures.
+They achieve this by formulating a loss function that focuses on the centerlines of thin, elongated foreground pixels by assigning greater weight to them.